 Old Boys Association

-The Old Boys Association works closely with the Alumni and Community Development Office to organise events and reunions that bring together former class mates, team mates or members of the wider Bedean community.
+The Old Boys Association organises events and reunions that bring together former class mates, team mates or members of the wider Bedean community.
 Historically the main events have been the Annual Dinner, Annual Mass, Golf tournament, 40 year 1st XV reunion and 50 year reunion.

 The Old Boys Association also undertakes a number of initiatives outside the social events.
 These undertakings reflect the guiding philosophies of the College and are very much 'good works,' generously supported by the Old Boys over past and present decades.
 These include: